 From what I've heard, Juan Francisco is flat out raking in winter ball.
-What is the likelihood of seeing him earn serious time in a platoon with Jonny Gomes next year in left field? -- Joe R., St. Mary's, Ohio Valaika will be one of the young guys competing for precious few spots on the Reds' bench in camp.
+What is the likelihood of seeing him earn serious time in a platoon with Jonny Gomes next year in left field? -- Tyler H., Union, Ky.

+Valaika will be one of the young guys competing for precious few spots on the Reds' bench in camp.
 Most of his infield experience is at shortstop and second base.
 In his pro career, he has logged only three games at third base -- all last season.

 OK, that's actually me, sorry.
 I'm proud (and privileged) to say I have nearly 5,000 followers on Twitter and a blog that ranked in the Top 10 among our beat reporters in web traffic last year.
 Am I saying this to brag?
 No (well, maybe a little).
 But Twitter and the Mark My Word blog might be better avenues you'd want to try to get your questions or comments answered in speedier fashion -- (and with less words!)
 It's hard to answer all of them, but I do my best, especially during the season.
 Some of your questions might even appear on the next Inbox, in about three to five years.